Graduate Literacy Programs

 During the program candidates will expand their knowledge in the following areas:

 The Master of Science in Literacy leads to eligibility for an added PK-12 Reading Specialist Endorsement.
-The Nebraska Department of Education also requires two years contracted teaching experience.
-Students seeking admission to graduate programs in the College of Education should first apply through the Office of Graduate Studies at the University of Nebraska Omaha.
+The Nebraska Department of Education also requires two years contracted teaching experience and a passing score on the Praxis II Reading Specialist Content Test.
+Students seeking admission to graduate programs in the College of Education should first apply through the Office of Graduate Studies at UNO.

 Entry Requirements: an undergraduate degree in education and a teaching certificate; 3.0 or better GPA in education-related undergraduate coursework.